 - 1. Video Bitrate: codec bitrate set by the user in the Codec section of the Server tab in the Multicam Configuration window. - 2.
-Fields/Block: numbers of video fields that can be stored in one disk block, taking into account 8 audio tracks, in 1080i. - 3.
+Fields/Block: numbers of video fields that can be stored in one disk block of 8 MB, taking into account 8 audio tracks, in 1080i. - 3.
 Actual Bandwidth: actual disk/network bandwidth required for the real-time record or real-time playback of one video stream and its associated audio tracks. - 4.
 Max.
 RT Channels: maximum number of video channels (real-time record or real-time playback) that one EVS server can support for a given frame rate and bitrate.

-For a server running in a configuration with a given number of video channels, any additional real-time access can be used for transfers over the XNet (SDTI) network.
+Since an XT3 6U server can have a maximum of 12 local video channels, any value higher than 12 means that these additional real-time accesses can be used for transfers over the XNet (SDTI) network.